eneam/mboxviewer/README.txt

 v 1.0.3.1 - work in progress

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests;
- - Added capability to merge/concatanate multiple archive files and remove duplicate mails;
+ - Added capability to merge/concatenate  multiple archive files and remove duplicate mails;
  - Added option to print directly to PDF without user interaction by leveraging external HTML to PDF converter tools such as Chrome Browser or wkhtmltopdf;
- - Added option to print each mail to a seprate PDF file;
+ - Added option to print each mail to a separate PDF file;
  - Added scripts to merge per mail PDF files to support printing large number of mails to a single PDF file;
- - Added verical bar in the first column to mark mails that are on the User Selected mails list;
+ - Added verical bar in the first column to mark mails that are also on the User Selected Mails list;
+ - Added handling of CTRL-A to select all mails in the Summary Window.
+Windows must be selected first;
+ - Updated Help options;
  - Updated User Manual to describe new and updated features;

  v 1.0.3.0